Want to make sure your child is fully vaccinated for the holidays? Here is what to know.

 Talaat, who said she was in the middle of trying to find an appointment for her 10-year-old, said her family will be traveling for Thanksgiving.

 “I’m going to feel a lot better once his first dose is done, even though he won’t have time to have his second dose before we travel for Thanksgiving,” she said.
-“Whereas I have colleagues who don’t feel comfortable traveling until their children are fully protected, and so I think that’s a very personal family decision.”
+“Whereas, I have colleagues who don’t feel comfortable traveling until their children are fully protected, and so I think that’s a very personal family decision.”

 Ulloa said “one dose is better than no dose.”